 6.2.2 Solution details

+6.2.2.1 General

 To provide registration capabilities if feeder link is not available, this solution proposes to have HSS/AuC (resp.
 AUSF/UDM/ARPF/SIDF) capabilities on board the satellite to run the classical AKA procedure.
 But HSS/AuC (resp.
 AUSF/UDM/ARPF/SIDF) contains subscriber key credentials and there is a security risk to have such credentials on board the satellite, for example if satellite is lost or stolen, the user subscription credentials might be compromised.

 To mitigate this risk, this solution considers the satellite in Store and forward mode re-using security architecture and principals as described in TS 33.401 [3] Annex F “Isolated E-UTRAN Operation for Public Safety”.